 Fumiko Docker, AIA, LEEP AP BD+C, WELL AP joined Pencil Box Architects in January of 2020 as a partner and principal architect.
 A San Francisco Bay Area native, Fumiko brings 15 years of experience to Pencil Box with a wide variety of project types.
 With a background in healthcare architecture, she strives to design with health and wellbeing in mind.
 She strongly believes that the growing body of evidence demonstrating the positive impact of sustainable design on health is a key design driver, but not the only reason to optimize green decision making on projects.
 Fumiko considers the ultimate goal of the built environment is to increase our connection with the natural world, and support the health of all of Earth's living things.

 She holds a Master of Architecture from the University of Oregon and a Bachelor of Science in Ecology, Behavior and Evolution from UC San Diego.
-She completed the UCSD Education Abroad Program at the University of Queensland, Brisbane, Australia in addition to spending some time teaching in Japan.
+She completed the UCSD Education Abroad Program at the University of Queensland, Brisbane, Australia, and spent 3+ years teaching English in Niigata and Kyoto, Japan before returning to the US to study architecture.
 Fumiko lives in the Mission District in San Francisco, where she loves to spend quality hours exploring, in addition to the regional, state, and national parks on our doorstep in California.